 Experienced medical malpractice attorneys help you in Maryland and Washington, DC

 With more than 37 years of successful practice, our legal team has obtained more than one billion dollars for injury suffered by our clients.
-Schochor and Staton, P.A. is dedicated to helping those injured through medical mistake and negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. is dedicated to helping those injured through medical mistake and negligence.
 Call 410-234-1000 or contact us to set up a free consultation to discuss your case.